Krystyna Skarbek: Death and legacy

 Christine Granville was stabbed to death in the Shellbourne Hotel, 1 Lexham Gardens, Earls Court, in London, on 15 June 1952.
-She had begun work as steward some six weeks earlier with the Union-Castle Line and had booked into the hotel on 14 June, having returned from a working voyage out of Durban, South Africa, on Winchester Castle.
-Her body was identified by her cousin, Andrzej Skarbek.
+She had begun work as a steward some six weeks earlier with the Union-Castle Line and had booked into the hotel on 14 June, having returned from a working voyage out of Durban, South Africa, on Winchester Castle.
+Her body was identified by her cousin Andrzej Skarbek.
 When her death was recorded at the Royal Borough of Kensington's register office, her age was given as 37, the age she claimed on her British passport.

-Her assailant was Dennis George Muldowney, the obsessed man who had worked with Skarbek as a steward and was at the time of her murder a Reform Club porter.
+Her assailant was Dennis Muldowney, the obsessed man who had worked with her as a steward on Ruahine and was at the time of her murder a Reform Club porter.
 After being convicted of her murder, Muldowney was hanged at HMP Pentonville on 30 September 1952.

-Granville was interred in St Mary's Roman Catholic Cemetery, Kensal Green, northwest London.
+Granville was interred in St Mary's Catholic Cemetery, Kensal Green, northwest London.
 In 2013, a ceremony marked the renovation of her grave by the Polish Heritage Society.

-Following Granville's death, Andrzej Kowerski (Andrew Kennedy) led a group of men, especially Cammaerts, Roper, and Patrick Howarth, dedicated to ensuring that her name not be "sullied and succeeded in stopping several press reports and two books."
-Author Madeleine Masson said that "twelve men who all loved Christine...banded together to make sure that no-one wrote rubbish about her," the "rubbish" apparently being stories of her active and diverse sex life.
+Following Granville's death, Andrzej Kowerski (Andrew Kennedy) led a group of men, especially Cammaerts, Roper, and Patrick Howarth, dedicated to ensuring that her name not be "sullied" and successfully prevented publication in newspapers and books of "rubbish" about her, which biographer Madeleine Masson interpreted as meaning stories of her sex life.
 Masson eventually received the support of the group to publish a "scrubbed" version of Granville's life.
 Kowerski/Kennedy died of cancer in Munich, Germany in December 1988.
 His ashes were flown to London and interred at the foot of Skarbek's grave.

-In 1971, the Shellbourne Hotel was bought by a Polish group; in a storeroom, they found her trunk, containing her clothes, papers, and SOE issue dagger.
+In 1971, the Shellbourne Hotel was bought by a Polish group; in a storeroom, they found Skarbek's trunk, containing her clothes, papers, and SOE issue dagger.
 This dagger, her medals, and some of her papers are now held in the Polish Institute and Sikorski Museum at 20 Prince's Gate, Kensington, London.

-In May 2017, a bronze bust, by Ian Wolter, was unveiled at the Polish Hearth Club (Ognisko Polskie) in Kensington, London.
+In May 2017, a bronze bust by Ian Wolter was unveiled at the Polish Hearth Club (Ognisko Polskie) in Kensington, London.

-In 2020, English Heritage announced that it would place a blue plaque honouring Skarbek at the site of the former Shellbourne Hotel.
+In 2020, English Heritage announced that it would place a blue plaque honouring Skarbek on the former Shellbourne Hotel.
 The plaque was unveiled in September 2020, six years after Granville's biographer Clare Mulley had proposed the plaque to English Heritage.

+In 2023, the newly opened Raffles Hotel in London named one of its most lavish suites The Granville Suite as a tribute to her.